 Social indicators under NRE Fiscal 2007 Scope 28.
-Methods applied by the company to ensure that its subsidiaries comply with basic ILO standards It should be noted that all of the countries in which Klépierre operates have ratified the eight basic ILO conventions.
+Methods applied by the company to ensure that its subsidiaries comply It should be noted that all of the countries in which Klépierre operates have ratified the eight basic ILO conventions.
 We are also able to confirm that no child is employed by Klépierre or any of its subcontractors.
-The widespread introduction in 2005 of standard contracts incorporating sustainable development clauses also helps to ensure that the company's subsidiaries require their subcontractors to comply with basic labour regulations.
-Group 29.
-Methods applied to ensure that foreign subsidiaries consider the impact of their business activities on regional development and local communities Klépierre imposes sustainable development targets to steer the relationship between its foreign subsidiaries and centres and their suppliers.
-Group
+The widespread Group with basic ILO standards introduction in 2005 of standard contracts incorporating sustainable development clauses also helps to ensure With basic ico standards that the company's subsidiaries require their subcontractors to comply with basic labour regulations.
+29. Methods applied to ensure that foreign Klépierre imposes sustainable development targets to steer the relationship between its foreign subsidiaries and Group subsidiaries consider the impact of their centres and their suppliers. business activities on regional development Nearly 80% of its shopping centres have adopted clauses requiring compliance with environmental standards. and local communities Standard code of conduct clauses that are consistent with the Klépierre-Ségécé charter have also been extended to more than two-thirds of contracts signed with our suppliers, with the obligation to have a competitive bidding process every three years and to give priority to companies that comply with European standards.
+95% of the companies who bid for the most important services (security, cleaning and maintenance) meet the requirements of recognised local and European standards.